 Easy Daily Activities to Help Baby Reach Milestones

-Now think about all the other skills a child needs to practice as they develop.
+Now, think about all the other skills a child needs to practice as they develop.
 This could include developing hand and finger strength to write, having the ability to speak and form sentences, being able to describe objects or ask questions, climb and use stairs, listening to sounds, adapting to new tastes and sensations, and much more.
 Read on to learn how you can encourage your little one to develop these skills as they grow.

-Here are just a few ideas for fun daily activities for baby under 2 years old that will also help their development:
+Here are just a few activities for babies under 2 years old that will also help their development:

 0-6 Months: Warm and Cuddly Wonder